Hiwonder-docs/SpiderPi-Pro/source/docs/10_recognition_tracking.md

 The implementation of target tracking can be divided into two parts: color recognition and position marking.

 First, for the color recognition part, Gaussian filtering is applied to the image for noise reduction.
-The Lab color space is then used to convert the color of the objects (for more details on the Lab color space, please refer to the "[OpenCV Vision Basic Course]()").
+The Lab color space is then used to convert the color of the objects (for more details on the Lab color space, please refer to the "[**OpenCV Vision Basic Course**]()").

 Next, color thresholding is used to identify the color of objects within the circle.
 The image is then masked (masking involves using a selected image, shape, or object to globally or locally occlude the processed image).